 1. We will send you a letter acknowledging receipt of your complaint within three days of receiving it, enclosing a copy of this procedure.

 2. We will then investigate your complaint.
-This will normally involve passing your complaint to our client care Director, Jennifer Simmons , (or if not available another Director or senior solicitor will be appointed in her place) who will review your compliant and matter file and speak to the member of staff who acted for you.
+This will normally involve passing your complaint to our client care Director, Jennifer Simmons, who is also a solicitor , (or if not available another Director or senior solicitor will be appointed in her place) who will review your compliant and matter file and speak to the member of staff who acted for you.

 3. You will then be invited to a meeting with Jennifer Simmons (or if not available another Director or senior solicitor will be appointed in her place) to discuss and hopefully resolve your complaint within 14 days of sending you the acknowledgement letter.